Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Fla.
 Admin.
 Code R. 5I-4.003

-Prohibits takeoff and landing of drones on lands managed by Florida Forest Service (state forests and parks) except at runways or helispots with prior authorization from Department of Agriculture and Consumer Services.
-Authorization granted only if operations do not endanger health/safety, damage forest resources, or interfere with management objectives.
-Emergency situations and official business exempt.
+Prohibits takeoff and landing of aircraft (including drones) on lands managed by the Florida Forest Service except at runways or helispots with authorization from the Department of Agriculture and Consumer Services.
+Authorization only granted if operations do not interfere with forest management.
+Emergency operations and official business are exempt.

 View source